-- 1 Amphibole biotite gneiss: This unit is the most abundant to occur at Nautanen, typically it occurs in the hanging wall to mineralization (i.e. in the east).
+- 1 Amphibole-biotite gneiss: This unit is the most abundant to occur at Nautanen, typically it occurs in the hanging wall to mineralization (i.e., in the east).
 The rock is interpreted to represent a zone of calcic alteration, dominated by hornblende and actinolite with pervasive magnetite. - 2 Biotite gneiss: This unit is typically interbedded with the amphibole-biotite gneiss however gradually comes to dominate more in the central areas of Nautanen and forms a gradational series with banded biotite gneiss on its lower contact.
 The unit occurs in the western footwall as rare lenses.
-The rock is interpreted to represent a zone of intense potassic alteration dominated by biotite. - 3 Banded biotite gneiss: This unit is distinctive within the sequence at Nautanen and its proximity to mineralization in the southern lens of Nautanen North means that it forms an excellent marker horizon even though volumetrically it is a relatively minor component of the sequence.
+The rock is interpreted to represent a zone of intense potassic alteration dominated by biotite. - 3 Banded biotite gneiss: This unit is distinctive within the sequence at Nautanen and its proximity to mineralization in the southern lens of Nautanen North means that it forms a marker horizon even though volumetrically it is a relatively minor component of the sequence.
 The unit distinctive appearance is produced by its increased feldspar content and lenses of biotite.
-The upper contact of the unit is in nearly all cases a transitional one from Biotite gneiss, with the lower contact often a sharp, possibly structural, contact with garnet sericite schist.

-4 Garnet sericite gneiss/schist: This unit forms the bulk of the footwall at Nautanen, and is probably the dominant rock type of the Nautanen hill.
-Its lower contact has yet to be observed, but likely it is a structural one which juxtaposes it against amphibole-biotite gneiss.
-This unit acts as the main host rock to the high grade mineralization at Nautanen, with mineralization typically located adjacent to its upper contact.
+The upper contact of the unit is in nearly all cases a transitional one from Biotite gneiss, with the lower contact often a sharp, possibly structural, contact with garnet-sericite schist. - 4 Garnet-sericite gneiss/schist.
+This unit acts as the main host rock to the high-grade mineralization at Nautanen, with mineralization typically located adjacent to its upper contact.
 Locally the unit exhibits strong gneissosity and schistosity, which are inferred to be zones of structural deformation.
 In places a possible porphyritic texture can be observed but is not ubiquitous.
-The rock is interpreted to represent a zone of intense potassic-calcic alteration.
+The rock is interpreted to represent a zone of intense potassic alteration.

-3.6.4 Mineralization
+3.7.4 Mineralization

 The Nautanen deposit has undergone a limited amount of research work over the years, with the majority of authors coming to the conclusion that it represents an IOCG-style of mineralization, with possible early ground preparation related to the porphyry-style event which is speculated to have formed Aitik.
-Dating work by Smith et al., 2009 indicates that the deposit was formed between 1800-1750 Ma as part of a suite of IOCG deposits in Norrbotten which all show a strong association with zones of structural deformation.